gliu2k/SAP-Datasphere/SAC/Admin/Index.md

 The data of CDSView queries(embedded analytics) are loaded into **SAC** via the **OData** service in S/4HANA.

+OData is used to import the data from **Datasphere** into SAC as well.
+See this [article](https://www.seaparkconsultancy.com/single-post/uniting-sap-datasphere-with-sap-analytics-cloud-for-data-harmony-revolutionize-your-data-strategy-2).

 ## 2.2.
 Cloud system

 ![alt text](/SAC/Admin/images/CC.png)